dieterich-lab/circtools/docs/Detect.rst

         -A [Reference].fa \ # name of the fasta genome reference file; must be indexed, i.e. a .fai file must be present

   # For single end, non-stranded data:
-  $ DCC @samplesheet -D -R [Repeats].gtf -an [Annotation].gtf -F -M -Nr 5 6 -fg -G -A [Reference].fa
+  $ circtools detect @samplesheet -D -R [Repeats].gtf -an [Annotation].gtf -F -M -Nr 5 6 -fg -G -A [Reference].fa

-  $ DCC @samplesheet -mt1 @mate1 -mt2 @mate2 -D -S -R [Repeats].gtf -an [Annotation].gtf -Pi -F -M -Nr 5 6 -fg
+  $ circtools detect @samplesheet -mt1 @mate1 -mt2 @mate2 -D -S -R [Repeats].gtf -an [Annotation].gtf -Pi -F -M -Nr 5 6 -fg

-  # For details on the parameters please refer to the help page of DCC:
+  # For details on the parameters please refer to the help page of the detection module:
-  $ DCC -h
+  $ circtools detect -h

-.. note:: By default, DCC assumes that the data is stranded.
+.. note:: By default, circtools assumes that the data is stranded.
 For non-stranded data the ``-N`` flag should be used

 .. note:: Although not mandatory, we strongly recommend to the ``-F`` filtering step